Prof. Rezaul Kabir holds the Chair of Corporate Finance and Risk Management at the Faculty of Behavioral, Management and Social Sciences.

-Rezaul Kabir is the Chair Professor in Corporate Finance and Risk Management and the Head of the Department of Finance and Accounting.
 He received his PhD degree in Finance from the University of Maastricht (the Netherlands), and Master degrees in Business Administration and Economics from the University of Leuven (Belgium) and the University of Dhaka (Bangladesh).
-Earlier, he has worked at the universities in Stirling (UK), Tilburg and Maastricht (NL) and Antwerp (BEL).
-He was also a visiting professor / scholar at University of Antwerp (Belgium); University of Liege (Belgium); New York University (United States); Central University of Finance and Economics, Beijing (China); and University of Melbourne (Australia).
-Prior to joining the academic profession, he worked at Fisons Bangladesh Limited (a British pharmaceutical company) and was a trainee at the Industrial Bank of Bangladesh and the European Commission, Brussels.
+Earlier, he worked at the universities in Stirling (the United Kingdom), Tilburg and Maastricht (the Netherlands) and Antwerp (Belgium).
+He was also an Honorary Visiting Professor at the Faculty of Economics and Management, University Putra Malaysia; and Visiting Professor / Scholar at University of Liege (Belgium), New York University (the United States), Central University of Finance and Economics, Beijing (China), University of Melbourne (Australia), and University of Curaçao.
+Prior to the start of the university career, he worked at Fisons Bangladesh Limited, and was a trainee at the Industrial Bank of Bangladesh, Dhaka; and the European Commission, Brussels.

-Dr. Kabir has lectured extensively undergraduate, graduate and executive level courses.
-His research is primarily multi-disciplinary, empirical and policy-oriented, and has dealt with a range of topics such as corporate finance, corporate governance, corporate diversification, business groups, insider trading, trading suspensions, stock market crash, executive compensation, earnings announcements and derivatives.
-He has published in national and international books, reports and scientific journals like Journal of Banking and Finance, Journal of Corporate Finance, Journal of Business Finance and Accounting, European Economic Review, Strategic Management Journal, Journal of Business Research, Journal of Multinational Financial Management, Journal of Economics and Business, Applied Financial Economics, Research in International Business and Finance, and Pacific Accounting Review.
+Prof. Kabir has lectured extensively undergraduate, graduate and executive level courses, at many different universities.
+His research has been primarily multi-disciplinary, empirical and policy-oriented.
+Throughout an academic career spanning more than 35 years, he has studied a wide range of topical issues related to corporate finance, corporate valuation, corporate governance, corporate diversification, corporate social responsibility, business groups, regulation of capital market, financial crisis, and small business.
+His research papers have appeared in national and international books, reports, and scientific journals such as Journal of Banking and Finance, Journal of Corporate Finance, Journal of Business Finance and Accounting, European Economic Review, Strategic Management Journal, Journal of Business Research, Journal of Multinational Financial Management, Journal of Economics and Business, Applied Financial Economics, Research in International Business and Finance, Pacific Accounting Review, Journal of International Financial Markets, Institutions & Money, and China Journal of Accounting Research.
+He belongs to the top 10% of authors on Social Science Research Network (SSRN) by all-time downloads.

-Dr. Kabir has travelled worldwide to present papers at international academic conferences.
-He has supervised a huge number of MSc and PhD thesis students, and also worked on several research projects funded by governmental and private agencies.
+Prof. Kabir has travelled worldwide to present papers and give talks at international academic conferences and universities.
+He has supervised several hundreds BSc and MSc thesis research students, and 11 PhD thesis research students.
+He also worked on research projects funded by governmental and private agencies.
+He was a mentor of young academics from many different countries: Bangladesh, Czech Republic, China, India, Indonesia, Malaysia, the Netherlands, Pakistan, and Vietnam.

 Areas of interest

-Corporate Finance, Corporate Governance, Small Business, Risk Management, Corporate Social Responsibility, Microfinance, Capital Market Research, Law & Finance.
+Corporate Finance, Corporate Governance, Small Business, Valuation, Corporate Social Responsibility, Microfinance, Financial Crisis, Risk Management, Finance & Regulation, Finance & Technology.

 Journal of Banking and Finance